Skip to content

 It's also a good idea to make walks just about sniffing and snacking.
 Try bringing their favourite fetch toy or do some training out in the open.
 This not only helps keep walks fun and engaging but it'll eventually teach them to change their habits while out and about and reduce those grassy indulgences.

 That said, it’s always a good idea to keep a close eye on your pup.
-If grass eating suddenly increases, becomes obsessive, or is accompanied by signs of illness, don’t hesitate to check in with your vet.
+If grass eating suddenly increases, becomes obsessive, or is accompanied by signs of illness like frequent vomiting or low appetite, it’s worth checking in with your vet for advice.

-And if you’d like to reduce the grazing habit, there are plenty of ways to help.
-Offering enrichment toys like lick mats and treat dispensers for dogs will help keep their mind busy and tire them out at home, even before you’ve left the house for a walk.
-You can also add supplements and food toppers for dogs into their meals to ensure they’re meeting all nutritional needs.
-We also always suggest taking some tasty treats with you on walks so you can redirect their attention from the nearest patch of grass.
+If you’d rather they didn’t snack on grass, there are plenty of simple ways to help.
+Try using enrichment toys like lick mats or treat dispensers to keep their mind busy at home, even before you head out for a walk.
+You can also add balanced food toppers or supplements to their meals to support digestion, and take some tasty treats with you on walks to redirect their attention away from grassy patches.
+Commands like “leave it” can also be really helpful in building better habits over time.

 Most of the time, grass eating is totally normal and nothing to worry about.
 Some dogs do it out of instinct, others do it out of boredom and others simply because they like it!